evdama/is-it-check/README.md

 npm test
 ```
 -----------------------
-then use like any other library in your js or ts code...
+Use like any other library in your js or ts code...

 ```javascript
 import is from 'is-it-check'